Documentation

 As regards paywalls, the Garante published a press release to inform that it’s analyzing this solution as implemented by some Italian publishers.

-The AustrianFrench and Danish DPAs have already indicated that the paywall system is a valid solution as long as the subscription to the site has a modest and fair cost so that it does not constrain the user’s free choice.
+The French CNIL indicated that the paywall system is a valid solution as long as the subscription to the site has a modest and fair cost so that it does not constrain the user’s free choice.
+The fairness of the cost should be evaluated on a case-by-case basis.

-The Spanish DPA indirectly shared its position implying that cookie walls can be used as long as the user has been clearly informed of the two available options for accessing the service:
+The Spanish DPA indirectly shared its position, implying that cookie walls can be used as long as the user has been clearly informed of the two available options for accessing the service:

 1. accepting the use of cookies; or